69th Air Defense Artillery Brigade: World War I

-WWII
+World War II

-During WWII the 69th would be reorganized, the first battalion of the 69th would be redesignated as the 69th Antiaircraft Battalion, 2nd battalion was assigned as 529th Anti Artillery Automatic Weapons Battalion and the 3rd and final battalion was redesignated as the 249th Artillery Searchlight Battalion.
-This reorganization means that the 69th had no battalions listed under their command during WWII and therefore were designated as a Headquarters and Headquarters Battery.
+During World War II the 69th would be reorganized, the first battalion of the 69th would be redesignated as the 69th Antiaircraft Battalion, 2nd battalion was assigned as 529th Anti Artillery Automatic Weapons Battalion and the 3rd and final battalion was redesignated as the 249th Artillery Searchlight Battalion.
+This reorganization means that the 69th had no battalions listed under their command during World War II and therefore were designated as a Headquarters and Headquarters Battery, 69th Antiaircraft Artillery Group.

 During the war the 69th was sent to the Pacific Theater but little can be found on exactly what their role was during the war.
-They would stay in the Pacific all the way until June of 1948 when the Brigade was again deactivated.
-For their service in WWII, they received a participation credit for serving in the Pacific.
-This seems to be a similar credit to the one the Brigade received during their service in WWI.
+They would stay in the Pacific all the way until June of 1948 when the Brigade was again deactivated on Saipan.
+For their service in World War II, they received a participation credit for serving in the Pacific.
+This seems to be a similar credit to the one the Brigade received during their service in World War I.

-Post WWII
+Post War

-Post WWII the Brigade would be reactivated in July 1955 in Germany but would be deactivated pretty quickly in November of the same year not much is stated on this reactivation.
-Two years later the unit would then again be reactivated in Germany in 1960 this time for good.
-In 1972 the Brigade would get the name it still has to this day going from 69th Anticraft Artillery group to the 69th Air Defense Artillery Brigade.
-Then in July 1983 the unit would be reorganized and redesignated to Giebel Stadt Army Airfield around Wuerzburg, Germany.
+Post World War II the Brigade would be reactivated in July 1955 in Germany but would be deactivated pretty quickly in November 1957, not much is stated on this reactivation.
+Two years later the unit would then again be reactivated in Germany in 1960 as the 69th Artillery Group.
+In 1972 the Brigade would be redesignated as HHB, 69th Air Defense Artillery Group.
+Finally in July 1983, it would be redesignated HHB, 69th Air Defense Artillery Brigade at Giebel Stadt Army Airfield near Wuerzburg, Germany.